spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 Before running the command below, ensure that you have replaced the MY\_DISCOVERY\_DOMAIN placeholder with the FQDN of the Discovery Provider as described in [Replace Placeholder Strings in YAML Files](#replace-placeholder-strings-in-yaml-files).

-Use the following command to apply the updated server configmap, the configmap for the OIDC Discovery Provider, and deploy the updated **spire-server** statefulset:
+Change to the directory containing the **k8s/oidc-aws** YAML files and use the following command to apply the updated server configmap, the configmap for the OIDC Discovery Provider, and deploy the updated **spire-server** statefulset:

 ```console
 $ kubectl apply \